deadratfink/jy-transform/README.md

        their transformations.</p>
 </dd>
 <dt><a href="#Writer">Writer</a></dt>
-<dd><p>This class provides utility methods usable to write JSON/JS
+<dd><p>This class provides utility methods usable to write JSON/JS/YAML
-       from memory to a YAML, JSON or JS file.</p>
+       from memory to a JSON/JS/YAML file.</p>
 </dd>
 </dl>